C20H12/Soysauce/readme.md

 - Goto [chrome://extensions/](chrome://extensions/)
 - Top-right corner, enable "Developer mode"
 - Click "Load unpacked" and choose the folder that contains this extension.

+## Disclaimer
+Use this software at your own risk.
+The author is not responsible for any consequences, direct or indirect, arising from the use of this software.
+User discretion is advised.